akdevalliance/about/operating-manual.md

 * Kenrick Mock

-## Promotion

-### Swag
-#### Stickers
-* Rush order from Alaska Serigraphics $.60/each for 50 2x2 die cut

-### Sending out a monthly newsletter
-	Purpose: Show developers that there is an active programming community with events happening.
-Spread awareness about events for developers to participate in.
-Get attendance for events.
-Promote other groups working in tech that would like to build a following.
-Even if there are no events, send a newsletter letting people know that there are no events and we will be taking a break until the next event.

-#### When: At the beginning of the month.
-    1. Gather events, date, time, description, location from:
-    	1. #allianceorganizers (slack)
-    	2. Code for Anchorage - Brendan Babb (brendanbabb@gmail.com)
-		3. VMUG - Jeremy Mayfield (slack)
-		4. UAA CS club - Link Larson (slack)
-		5. UAF CS Club - Matt Perry (slack)
-		6. Log into mailchimp
-		7. Duplicate a previous month’s newsletter
-		8. Update the Title
-		9. Update the subject
-		10. UPDATE THE URL (this is very easy to miss)
-		11. Update the twitter / Facebook / Social posts
-		12. Update the description with important events to emphasize
-		13. Upload a photo from the last event
-		14. Update the list of events
-		15. Schedule to send Tuesday-Thursday afternoon from 1-3pm.

-### UA student recruitment
-	Purpose: Get students involved in the Alliance before they graduate.
-Description: At the beginning of the semester, present a 5-10minute introduction to the class about what the group is and why they should participate and how it will help them.
-Dates: Beginning of semester
-	University MIS and CS students
-	Why the group exists

 ## [Events](events/events.md)

 See events page for details and considerations for putting on an event or see specific event page for details below.